RussellSprouts/ice-forth/README.md

 - Not really compliant with ANS Forth :/
 - Subroutine-threaded compilation
-- Includes assembler and disassembler for NMOS 6502.
+- Includes assembler and disassembler for NMOS 6502, written in 6502 assembly.
 - Alpha state -- very buggy

 ## Running